Definition - What does Immature Egg mean?

 FertilitySmarts explains Immature Egg

 Smaller than average follicles found within the ovary may not mature readily and may be more likely to produce immature eggs.
-An immature egg in not capable of being fertilized by the sperm as the nucleus contains too many chromosomes.
+An immature egg is not capable of being fertilized by the sperm as the nucleus contains too many chromosomes.

 It may be possible to take immature eggs collected during the egg retrieval process and mature them in the lab through in vitro maturation (IVM).
 These lab-matured eggs can then be fertilized by the sperm to produce an embryo.
+This is considered to be an alternative treatment that remains a controversial aspect of assisted reproductive technology (ART).